davecparker/code12/Doc/API.md

 ```

 #### Notes
-This function is *not* called when your program is running within
-the Code12 application.
-The Code12 application scales your application
-automatically and maintains a constant aspect ratio for your application
-if the user resizes the Code12 window or uses the pane splits.

-If you are using the Code12 Java runtime and your program is running
-in its own window, this function will notify you if the user resizes
-the window, to allow you to change any object positions or otherwise
-react as desired.

-> Most systems resize windows continuously in response to the user dragging
+Most systems resize windows continuously in response to the user dragging
-> the window frame, so you may receive many `onResize()` events in succession.
+the window frame, so you may receive many `onResize()` events in succession.

 Note that the contents of your application scale automatically relative
-to the overall window size, so in many cases you don't need to do anything.
+to the overall window size, so in most cases you don't need to do anything
+in response to a resize.
 However, if your object layout depends on the window aspect ratio or the
 physical pixel size of the window, then you can determine these as follows: